euc-dev/uag-terraform/README.md

 ## Steps

-Add module (resource pool) for UAGs to deploy
+Add module (resource pool) for UAGs to deploy \
-Update sensitive_inputs.ini with UAG passwords
+Update sensitive_inputs.ini with UAG passwords \
-Update uag.ini with uag configuration terrraform init to initialize module terraform plan to view configuration of changes made to terraform file terraform apply (-auto-approve) to apply the changes terraform refresh to refresh the configuration to show the ip addresses allotted to deployed UAGs terraform output to view the ip addresses
+Update uag.ini with uag configuration \
+terraform init to initialize module \
+terraform plan to view configuration of changes made to terraform file \
+terraform apply (-auto-approve) to apply the changes \
+terraform refresh to refresh the configuration to show the ip addresses allotted to deployed UAGs \
+terraform output to view the ip addresses